metal-stack/metalctl/docs/metalctl_switch_toggle.md

 ### Synopsis

-this sets the port status to the desired value (up or down) so you can reconnect/disconnect a machine to/from a switch port.
+this sets the port status to the desired value (up or down) so you can reconnect/disconnect a machine to/from a switch port. if no state is given it will toggle the current state.

 ```
-metalctl switch toggle <switchID> <portID> [flags]
+metalctl switch toggle <switchID> <portID> [<desiredstate>] [flags]
 ```

 ### Options

 ```
   -h, --help   help for toggle
-      --status string   the desired port status (default "up")
 ```

 ### Options inherited from parent commands